yk220284/instagram-data-viewer/README.md

 # InstagramDataViewer
 Deployed live [here](https://instagram-data-label-tool.web.app/).
 Logging in with any Google Account.

+For Impersonation Accounts collection, a Python scraper can be found [here](https://github.com/yk220284/Instagram_impersonation_data_scraper).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.